thomascamminady/LeTourDataSet/README.md

 # LeTourDataSet
-A data set on riders in the Tour de France.
+A data set on riders and stages in the Tour de France.

 ## TL;DR
 If you use `pandas`, just get the data via: